OI-wiki/i18n/docs/tools/editor/eclipse.md

 ## Introduction

 Eclipse is a famous cross-platform open-source integrated development environment.
-Eclipse is initially used to develop in Java, and currently it is also used to develop in other programming language like C++, Python and PHP through plug-in.
+Eclipse is initially used to develop in Java, and currently it is also used to develop in other programming language like C++, Python and PHP with plug-in.

 Eclipse itself is a framework platform.
 However, supports from various plug-ins provides Eclipse good scalability.
 Therefore, many software developers choose Eclipse as the framework to develop their own IDE.